department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/my-va/sprints-11-20-May24-Oct10.md

 - Begin phased launch

 **MHV Migration Support**
-- Technical discovery: what will/do we need to update on My VA that currently points to MHV?
+- Technical discovery: what will/do we need to update on My VA that currently points to MHV, or will be impacted by the migration to VA.gov?
 (FE and BE tix in backlog)

 **Audit UX**
 - Audit code to prep for post launch code cleanup